Irish Mickey Doyle estimates that he’s had 3,000 matches in his years of tangling in the squared circle.

 "He always carried this bag filled with bullets," remembers Doyle.
 “He’d say, ‘If Mickey and I have a problem…,’ and he’d dangle the bag, but no one else ever knew what was inside.”

-The California Hippies were babyfaces in Mobile but hated heels everywhere else.
+The California Hippies were babyfaces in Mobile but hated heels everywhere else in the territory.

 Eddie Sullivan and Rip Tyler were their arch-rivals and described by Doyle as “two old beer-brawling guys who could really go outside of the ring.”
 He mentions that in the South, the promoters wouldn’t give the championship belts to just anybody.
 They needed to be able to take care of themselves inside and outside of the ring.